 Although like the other islands it is volcanic in origin, its jagged rocks have been sleeping for 2 million years, while its rural lifestyle appears equally placid.
 The steep, verdant slopes are traditionally farmed using terraces while the whole island is criss-crossed with well-kept hiking trails leading from the highest peaks down vertiginous ravines to surf-sprayed beaches.

 In the centre of the island (and a UNESCO world-heritage site), the Garajonay National Park swirls in mist, its ancient laurel cloud forest dripping with moss and lichen, the tangle of branches and vegetation distinctly primordial.
 Giant heathers and ferns line the way while natural lookouts allow unexpected glimpses of tumbling white villages and cobalt sea, while Mount Teide across the water creates a spectacular backdrop on clear days.

 Culturally rich, La Gomera has an interesting history and its inhabitants are proud of their traditions which include a unique whistling language.
 This is now being taught in schools and is used to communicate from hillside to hillside across the 'barrancos'.

 Strikingly different, off the mainstream tourist path yet an effortlessly easy and relaxing destination, it's easy to fall in love with La Gomera.

-Perhaps you really fancy painting in Sardinia or Croatia.
+Perhaps you've always fancied Sketching in Sardinia?
+Painting in Paphos?
 Or maybe you have a special event coming up… what better way to spend a milestone birthday than by sketching the awesome scenery of Santorini, or how about an alternative hen party in rural Ibiza?
-Costa Rica?
-Why not?

-Whatever your thoughts, share them with me and we can discuss possibilities and costs.
+Whatever your thoughts, share them with me and we can discuss possibilities, logistics and costs.

 Contact me with your ideas and let's start creating!